Welcome to today's edition of the Rush 24-7 podcast.

 Then we got around to talking about Goldman Sachs.

-And uh, you know, it's amazing.
+And, you know, it's amazing.

-Brilliant guys, but they were hearing for the first time my theory that this whole thing was organized with Goldman probably involved in it.
+These are very, very smart guys, brilliant guys, but they were hearing for the first time my theory that this whole thing was organized with Goldman probably involved in it.

 He's got to demonize Wall Street.

-The Democrats are out saying Van Holland and the others are out saying that that is their plan going into the November elections.
+The Democrats are out saying Van Holland and the others are out saying that is their plan going into the November elections.

-They're gonna demonize Wall Street again.
+They're going to demonize Wall Street again.

-They announced the results of the investigation that there has been fraud, that Goldman Sachs involving uh mortgage-backed securities, uh derivatives and all this sort of thing, the day after Obama makes his big pitch for financial regulatory reform and Chris Dodds on the floor of the Senate.
+The day after Obama makes his big pitch for financial regulatory reform and Chris Dodds on the floor of the Senate.

 And lo and behold, by Friday and Saturday, we had stories, and I've got them here in the stack of stuff, talking about how this might be a propitious event.